British Virgin Islands: Hurricane Irma

 HMS Ocean, carrying more extensive assistance, was not expected to reach the islands for another two weeks.

 Entrepreneur Richard Branson, a resident of Necker Island, called on the UK government to develop a massive disaster recovery plan to include "both through short-term aid and long-term infrastructure spending".
 Premier Orlando Smith also called for a comprehensive aid package to rebuild the territory.
 On 10 September UK Prime Minister Theresa May pledged £32 million to the Caribbean for a hurricane relief fund and promised that the UK government would match donations from the public to the British Red Cross appeal.
 Specifics were not provided to the news media as to the amount that would be allocated to the Virgin Islands.
 Boris Johnson's visit to Tortola on 13 September 2017 during his Caribbean tour was intended to confirm the UK's commitment to helping restore British islands but he provided no additional comments on the aid package.
-He did confirm that HMS Ocean had departed for the BVI carrying items like timber, buckets, bottled water, food, baby milk, bedding and clothing, as well as ten pickup trucks, building materials and hardware.
+He did confirm that HMS Ocean had departed for the BVI carrying items like timber, buckets, bottled water, food, baby milk, bedding and clothing, as well as ten pick-up trucks, building materials and hardware.

 The UK offered to underwrite rebuilding loans up to US$400m as long as there was accountability as to how the monies were spent.
 Successive NDP and VIP governments declined, despite there having been created a Recovery & Development Authority led by highly skilled infrastructure personnel, many of whom were ex-military with decades of infrastructure rebuilding expertise from war zones and natural disaster sites.
 Many wealthy residents also proposed a large rebuilding plan, starting with key infrastructure, such as the high school.
 Nearly five years later, there was no sign of any such rebuilding of the high school or certain other key infrastructure.